 Terrorist attacks and armed conflict may significantly affect the energy industry, including our operations and those of our current and potential customers, as well as general economic conditions, consumer confidence and spending, and market liquidity.
 Strategic targets, such as energy-related assets, may be at greater risk of future attacks than other targets in the United States.
 Our insurance may not protect against such occurrences.
 Furthermore, commodity markets are currently also subject to heightened levels of uncertainty related to the Russian military incursion into Ukraine, which could give rise to regional instability and result in heightened economic sanctions by the U.S. and the international community that, in turn, could increase uncertainty with respect to global financial markets and production output from the Organization of Petroleum Exporting Countries and other oil producing nations.
-Consequently, it is possible that any of these occurrences, financial condition, and results of operations.
+Consequently, it is possible that any of these occurrences, or a combination of them, could adversely impact the energy markets served by our infrastructure assets which could, in turn, have a material adverse effect on our business, financial condition, and results of operations.